ericfode/objectify/README.md

         end
       ```

-      Here's how you setup the RequiresLoginPolicy to run by default (you can configure specific actions to ignore it), and connect the policy with its responder.
+      To setup the RequiresLoginPolicy to run by default or to have only specific actions respond to it and connect the *policy* with its *responder*.

       ```ruby
         # config/routes.rb